OperationAIR/electronics/firmware/README.md

 } OperationSettings;
 ```

-The final entry is a `crc16 usb` checksum withh the following specs:
+The final entry is a `crc16 usb` checksum with the following specs:

 ```
 CRC16 USB